-Nowadays, there is a huge number of attacks each hour on WordPress site worldwide, most of these attacks happen automatically and no one can control them with one button.
-But once you have a secure WordPress hosting, the plugin will do the job easily and hay’s because of the server level security systems that help to speed up the site and make users happy.
+Nowadays, there is a huge number of attacks each hour on WordPress sites worldwide, most of these attacks happen automatically and no one can control them with one button.
+But once you have secure WordPress hosting, the plugin will do the job easily and hay’s because of the server level security systems that help to speed up the site and make users happy.

 The WordPress theme also should be secure

-As many web design companies create WordPress themes, thousand of them use lots of code, bad architecture and all types of security issues.
+As many web design companies create WordPress themes, thousand of them use lots of code, bad architecture, and all types of security issues.
 So, don’t buy a site theme from anyone and look for trusted providers and developers who ‘are known in the industry and who can help with custom development if you need it.